Tags API

 Get all tags in Alation catalog

-This API is used to list all the tags that exist inside Alation catalog.
+This API can be used to list all tags that exist in the Alation catalog.

 URL